 Until this obligation has been met, students may not return to campus, attend classes, or obtain keys or a College ID card.
 Students may also be removed from class and housing arrangements.
 All students are required to complete the Financial Responsibility form found on the Student Web Advisor page under Financial Information.

 The Business Office bills each month for fines incurred by the student.
-These include parking violations, Library fines, Honor Board fines, dorm damages and other assessed charges.
-Parents/guardians should first discuss questionable charges with the student and/or appropriate department head, before calling the Business Office.
+These include parking violations, library fines, Honor Board fines, dorm damages and other assessed charges.
+Before calling the Business Office, parents/guardians should first discuss questionable charges with the student and/or appropriate department head.
 Students are notified in writing when any fines are levied.

 Students may view their student account through the Washington College Web site currently using WebAdvisor.

 The Business Office and Financial Aid Office will soon be transitioning to the Student Self-Service platform for all Billing/Payment and Financial Aid information.

 The College uses Get.cbord.com where students (and parents) can view and/or manage a student’s campus card account.
 It provides valuable information about account balances and spending history while enabling deposits to the campus card account using a credit card.
 Get.cbord.com is always on, and funds can be added anytime, day or night.
 The card can be used at retail venues throughout campus.
 Balances on the debit cards transfer from semester to semester and year to year.
 Balances for graduating seniors will revert to their College account the last week of May.
 Refunds for medical withdrawals must be approved by the Business Office, otherwise there are no refunds.
 Lost or stolen cards are reported by logging on to the Get.cbord.com site to submit a lost/stolen card report immediately removing all access and spending privileges from the card.
 The student will be instructed on what their next steps should be in order to obtain a new card.
 The link for Get.cbord.com is found on the Business Office website as well as the Student and Parent login pages on the college Web Site.